Last Updated on: 5th October 2023, 01:51 pm

 Cold temperatures adversely affect a tortoise’s digestive system.

-Setting up a thermal gradient across the enclosure gives your tortoise somewhere to go when it gets too cold or hot.
-Maintain a temperature of around 5-18°C (60-65°F) at night, keeping your tortoise warm.
+Setting up a thermal gradient across the enclosure gives the tortoise somewhere to go when it gets too cold or hot.
+Maintain a temperature of around 5-18°C (60-65°F) at night, keeping the tortoise warm.

-Never ignore the symptoms of constipation in tortoises, as it can be life-threatening.
-While tortoises don’t poop every day, there’s likely something wrong if they don’t poop after 3 days.
+Never ignore the symptoms of constipation in tortoises because it can be life-threatening.
+While tortoises don’t poop every day, there’s likely something wrong if they don’t poop after 4 days.